 3.7 Emeritus Members.
 The Executive Committee may submit names of members who are at least 55 years old and have at least 10 years of continuous active membership on the Committee to the Committee membership to be elected to Emeritus status.
 Election to Emeritus status will be by simple majority of members present at the meeting in which the names are submitted.
 Such Emeritus members shall be full voting members but shall be exempt from dues and any other obligations of Committee membership.

 3.8.
 Dues.
 The Executive Committee is empowered to set reasonable dues for members, to be determined upon election of the new officers.
-Dues shall be payable in March of each year.
+Dues shall be payable each year.
 No member will be denied participation for failure to pay.

 4.1.
-The Committee shall elect officers no later than December 31 of even numbered years, to take office January 1 of the following year.
+The Committee shall elect officers no later than December 31 of even numbered years, to take office beginning at the close of the meeting at which they are elected.
 The new Chair shall immediately upon taking office notify the State Committee Chair and appropriate Congressional District Chair of his/her election.